 METAL-RULES: Those were the kind of drums Eric Carr (KISS) used to play live in the 80?s.
 During the solo, he was using them.

 WOLF: It was one of those things.
 It just wasn’t worth a damn.

-METAL-RULES: When you were making a tour for EAT THE HEAT is U.S and?
+METAL-RULES: When you were making a tour to promote EAT THE HEAT is the U.S and?

 WOLF: Oh yeah – bad tour!
 It was bad, pretty bad!
 Yeah, I tell you, that was a situation.
 It was a sinking ship, really! “laughs”